 - Travel to and from medical appointments

 It’s very important that you see the right physician.
 Otherwise, your treatment costs might not be covered under your employer’s workers’ compensation policy.
-Your employer should provide you with the right information, but if you still need help, contact a workers’ compensation lawyer today.
+Your employer should provide you with the correct information, but if you still need help, contact a workers’ compensation lawyer today.

 Income Benefits Through Workers’ Compensation in Riverdale